 cat /dev/shm/caps-id.pub

-• Create a StaticInstance for the node being added.
-Run the following command on the master node, specifying the IP address of the node you want to add:
+• Create a StaticInstance for the node to add.
+On the master node, set the node IP and apply:

 # Specify the IP address of the node to be added to the cluster.